 - tamper or interfere with the aircraft or its equipment.

 If we offload you, you may be refused further carriage on Jetstar and may be prosecuted for any offenses committed on board the aircraft.

 11.3 Diversion costs caused by unacceptable behaviour

-destination and make you leave the aircraft, you must pay us the reasonable costs of
+or your conduct described in 11.1, you must pay us the reasonable costs of the diversion.

 11.4 Smoking prohibited

 Smoking is not permitted on any Jetstar aircraft.

 You must collect your Checked Baggage as soon as it is available for collection.